eddyerburgh/notes/docs/computer-networking/internet/BGP.md

 {% cite rfc4271 -l 14 %}

-The Withdrawn Routes length tells the receiving BGP speaker the total length of the Withdrawn routes field (in octets).
+_Withdrawn Routes Length_ tells the receiving BGP speaker the total length of the _Withdrawn Routes_ field (in octets).

-Each Withdrawn route entry is a variable length field which includes the length of the prefix in bits, and the prefix that is being withdrawn:
+Each _Withdrawn Route_ entry is a variable length field which includes the length of the prefix in bits, and the prefix that is being withdrawn:

 ```
                   +---------------------------+